Navigating Year-End Considerations in Dental Offices

 Planning for the Holiday Season

 Planning for the holiday season well in advance, which includes establishing holiday hours and effectively communicating these changes to patients, is of utmost importance.
-Utilizing platforms such as Google, updating the website, and sending out emails are valuable means to keep patients well-informed.
+Utilizing platforms such as Google, updating the website, and sending emails are valuable means to keep patients well-informed.
 Here are some additional considerations:

 - A plan for phone coverage during holidays, such as setting up an emergency line or extra phone lines, ensures that someone is available to answer patient calls.